 In addition to MLB teams, he has worked with the Chicago Bulls and is currently the sleep medicine specialist for NBA teams including the Oklahoma City Thunder, Indiana Pacers, Charlotte Hornets, and Washington Wizards, as well as the Washington Mystics in the WNBA.
 Within the NHL, he has consulted with the Washington Capitals, the New York Rangers, and the Florida Panthers.
 He has served with the NFL's Chicago Bears and the Baltimore Ravens.
 In addition to professional athletes, Dr. Winter has studied the sleeping characteristics of 560 Division I-A college football players, and works with several collegiate teams to help optimize their sleep.
 Dr. Winter also consults with the United States Women's soccer team.
 His expertise in sleep as it relates to health and fitness led to Dr. Winter being named to the Men’s Health Magazine Health Advisory Board.
 He regularly appears on Fox News Channel as a sleep and neurology expert and regularly answers readers’ questions about sleep and contributes to its articles as well as articles in Women’s Health, Runner’s World, and Details.
 He’s also written articles for other magazines including Triathlete and writes a blog entitled Sleeping Around for the Huffington Post.
 His debut book, The Sleep Solution, Why Your Sleep Is Broken and How To Fix It was an Amazon best seller.
 His new book The Rested Child: Why Your Tired, Wired, or Irritable Child May Have a Sleep Disorder--And How to Help was released in hardback on August 17, 2021, and is available for purchase everywhere books are sold.

 Dr. Winter is an Echols Scholar graduate of the University of Virginia and received his medical degree from Emory University.
 He completed his neurology residency at the University of Virginia and as Chief Resident, won a national American Academy of Neurology Teaching Award.
 He completed his Sleep Medicine fellowship at the University of North Carolina in Chapel Hill.
 The recipient of research awards from the Sleep Medicine Society and the Associated Professional Sleep Societies, Dr. Winter has authored numerous scientific papers and abstracts dealing with sleep and has been a presenter at many international sleep meetings.
-Dr. Winter is board certified in sleep medicine by both the American Board of Sleep Medicine and by the American Board of Psychiatry and Neurology.
+Dr. Winter is board certified in sleep medicine by the American Board of Sleep Medicine and formerly by the American Board of Psychiatry and Neurology (he has voluntarily elected to not renew this certification because of issues he has with their renewal process and fee structure).
 He is also board certified in neurology by the American Board of Psychiatry and Neurology.
 He enjoys not only studying athletics, but is an occasional triathlete himself.